mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   database implementation uses the CSS3.0 schema) loaded from relational database joins directly into the MsPASS namespace.
-The methods used to handle aliases are readily apparent from the documentation page linked above as they all contain the keyword *alias*.
+The methods used to handle aliases are readily apparent from the documentation page linked above as they all contain the keyword :code:`alias`.
 We leave the exercise of understanding how to use this feature to planned tutorials.

 Scalar versus 3C data